Ds886/Snezziboy/emulator/bin/readme.txt

 2. About Snezziboy
 3. File Manifest
 4. How to use
+5. Configuration Menu
-5. Patch Data
+6. Patch Data
-6. Credits
+7. Credits

 1. Licensing